Puck Guide

 Getting Started - The Simple Way

-There are TWO different ways of hosting your own Puck server, one is to simply open your game up normally and open the "SERVER BROWSER" menu and select "NEW SERVER" at the bottom
+There are TWO different ways of hosting your own Puck server.
+The simple way (covered here) is to open the game normally, head to the "SERVER BROWSER" menu, and click "NEW SERVER" at the bottom.
+The advanced way (a dedicated Linux server) is covered further down.

 Server Browser